moyfdzz/discord-bot/README.md

 ### Project Setup

-What things I needed to start developing the discord bot and how to install them
+What things I needed to start developing the discord bot:

 Node.js
 ```